Author: Amy Jo Burns in Conversation with Anica Mrose Rissi

 In Conversation:

 Amy Jo Burns is the author of the memoir "Cinderland" and the novel "Shiner," which was a Barnes & Noble Discover Pick and an NPR Best Book of the year.
-Her latest novel, "Mercury," is a Barnes & Noble Book Club Pick, a Book of the Month Pick, a People Magazine Book of the Week, and an Editor’s Choice selection in The New York Times.
-Amy Jo’s next novel, "Wait for Me," is coming March 3, 2026.
+She is also the author of the novel, "Mercury," is a Barnes & Noble Book Club Pick, a Book of the Month Pick, a People Magazine Book of the Week, and an Editor’s Choice selection in The New York Times.

 white text